filipsnastins/tomodachi-testcontainers/README.md

 > — <https://testcontainers.com/>

 This library was created to explore and learn Testcontainers.
-Although initially intended to be used with the Tomodachi framework, it works for testing applications built on any other Python framework like Flask, FastAPI, etc.
+Although initially intended to be used with the Tomodachi framework, it works for testing applications built with any other Python framework like Flask, FastAPI, etc.

 ## Documentation